Contrasting Cheniere Energy Partners (CQP) & Its Competitors

 |3.31%

-Cheniere Energy Partners has a beta of 1.22, suggesting that its share price is 22% more volatile than the S&P 500.
-Comparatively, Cheniere Energy Partners’ peers have a beta of 0.87, suggesting that their average share price is 13% less volatile than the S&P 500.
+Cheniere Energy Partners has a beta of 1.22, meaning that its stock price is 22% more volatile than the S&P 500.
+Comparatively, Cheniere Energy Partners’ peers have a beta of 0.87, meaning that their average stock price is 13% less volatile than the S&P 500.

-This table compares Cheniere Energy Partners and its peers gross revenue, earnings per share and valuation.
+This table compares Cheniere Energy Partners and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue